WordPress often comes under attack by hackers, due to its global popularity.

 (Source: Chinese University Of Hong Kong)

-This is called a “brute force” attack.
+This is called a “brute-force” attack.

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.

-(WordPress often is targeted by hackers)
+(WordPress is frequently the target of malicious attempts by hackers)

 Does This Mean WordPress Is Not Secure And We Should Stop Using It?